sktime/enhancement-proposals/steps/08_benchmarking/step.md

 * Question: Is this sufficient for most use cases or should we think about redesigning the iterator as well?

-## Motivation

 ## Discussion and comparison of alternative solutions

-An alternative solution would be to not abstract the logic for fitting and predicting but hard code it in the orchestrator.
+An alternative solution would be to hard code the logic for fittig and predicting in the orchestrator.

 As an immediate fix to the forecasting problem we could have a forecasting horison `fh` parameter passed to the `fit_predict` method of the orchestrator that will be used for making the predictions.
 In a similar way, we can have built-in parallelization functionality in the orchestrator.